 The department disagrees with the comment and declines to amend the rule to modify the definition of presentation aids to expressly include briefs.
-The parties have ample opportunity to submit briefs to SOAH prior to the issuance of the PFD.
-Also, the parties are authorized under §215.60 to provide presentation aids in which they can clearly and concisely present their case to the board, regardless of what documents they decide to include in their presentation aid.
+The parties have ample opportunity to submit presentation aids in which they can clearly and concisely present their case to the board, regardless of what documents they decide to include in their presentation aid.
 The parties have the discretion to decide how they will comply with the page limits for presentation aids.
 For a prior board meeting, the parties provided copies of the following: photographs, excerpts from the PFD, a map, a chart, an architectural drawing, letters, and excerpts from depositions.